Fuzzy Matching for Excel on Mac

-- The Challenge: No Fuzzy Lookup Add-in for Excel on Mac
+- There is No Fuzzy Lookup Add-in for Excel on Mac

 - The Built-in Option: Power Query's Fuzzy Merge on Mac